We love questions and are always happy to provide the answers. Here are the questions most people have before signing up:

 What’s covered in country?

 In short, everything is covered except for the cost of your flight.
-Our team will meet you at the airport in Guatemala and take care of everything else along the way.
+Our team will meet you at the airport when you arrive in-country and take care of all of the costs along the way.
 Optionally, you can bring a little bit of money to spend on souvenirs and treats.
-However, all you need to bring is an open mind, open heart, sense of adventure and passion.
+However, all you need to bring is an open mind, open heart and a sense of adventure and passion.

 Can you tell me a bit about safety and security?

 Social Entrepreneur Corps places the highest priority on health and security issues.
 To date, Social Entrepreneur Corps has been fortunate in that no participants have suffered from any notable health or security problems.
-Social Entrepreneur Corps continuously maintains leadership in the field with participants to oversee security and health issues continuously.
+Social Entrepreneur Corps maintains leadership in the field with participants to oversee security and health issues continuously.
 These leaders live and work in the communities in which we run programs and as such have deep knowledge regarding their regions.
-All participants are equipped with a cell phone upon arrival in country, check in with the proper authorities and are provided with the training and information necessary to appropriately minimize health and security risks.
-Leadership is available on a 24 hour basis and has a full database of health facilities and police stations/contacts.
-In addition, Social Entrepreneur Corps maintains strong relationships with the Peace Corps and can leverage their network should the situation require it.
+Additionally, all participants are equipped with a cell phone upon arrival in country, check in with the proper authorities and are provided with the training and information necessary to appropriately minimize health and security risks.
+Leadership is available on a 24 hour basis and has a full database of health facilities, police stations and other emergency contacts.
+Social Entrepreneur Corps also maintains strong relationships with the Peace Corps and can leverage their network should the situation require it.

 How do you select the home stay families?

-All home stay families are selected through a network of trust in the communities where we work.
+Home stay families are selected through a network of trust in the communities where we work.
 All homestay families complete a thorough training led by Social Entrepreneur Corps.
-As such, these families understand the needs of the participants and specific expectations of Social Entrepreneur Corps.
-The home stay is an essential step in helping participants gain an understanding of how local people live and work.
-It is an invaluable way to improve on classroom Spanish.
+As such, these families understand the needs of the participants and specific expectations of Social Entrepreneur Corps for hosting our interns.
+The homestay is an essential step in helping participants gain an understanding of how local people live and work.
+It is also an invaluable way to improve on classroom Spanish.
 The vast majority of Social Entrepreneur Corps participants end up forming great friendships during this process.

-- The house has an outside door with a lock.
+The house has a sturdy door to the outside with a lock.

-- The host mother completes training on safe food handling and preparation, water sanitation, keeping clean and healthy homes; furthermore, they learn how to provide language, emotional, and cultural support for participants.
+The host mother completes training on safe food handling and preparation, water sanitation and keeping clean and healthy homes.
+Furthermore, they learn how to provide language, emotional and cultural support for participants.
 This training consists of the following key elements:

-- Emergency Plan and 24 Communication Chain – Who to call and what to do in an emergency
+Emergency Plan and 24-Hour Communication Chain – Who to call and what to do in an emergency.

-- The family understands the importance of disinfecting fruits and vegetables and preparing food in a way that keeps in mind a participant’s stomach.
+The family understands the importance of disinfecting fruits and vegetables and preparing food hygienically.

 Do I need to bring a phone?

 No. We provide participants with a local phone.
 You can use this to call locally or call internationally and calls are fairly inexpensive.
-There are no charges for in-coming calls so we would encourage your parents and others who may want to contact you to buy a few phone cards.
-Additionally or alternatively, while you may not have continuous access to Internet, it is generally ubiquitous and cheap so you will be able to communicate through this means often.
+There are no charges for incoming calls so we would encourage your parents and others who may want to contact you to buy a few phone cards.
+Additionally or alternatively, while you may not have continuous access to Internet, it is generally ubiquitous and cheap so you will be able to use it as a means of communication as well.

 Do I need travel health insurance?

 We do require that you have travel health insurance.
 Please purchase this before leaving.
 There are many plans and they are very inexpensive.
 Here is one option that we use.
 You can find many other companies and plans through a simple internet search.

 have more questions?